lpinter/NiceWeather/NiceWeather/Properties/LatestChangelog.md

-### Version 1.0.6
+### Version 1.0.7
-- Made the weather changing process faster,
+- Changed the checkbox captions on the Options page,
-- All option values are saved correclty.
+- Updated the GameVersion compatibility value.